akhavr/d4-project/ddip-003.md

 ## Lightning address payment protocol

-If worker signaled that he's willing to get paid with `lnaddr.balance` protocol, there MUST be an extra field `lnaddr` which contains [the lightning address](https://github.com/andrerfneves/lightning-address/blob/master/README.md)
+If worker signaled that he's willing to get paid with `lnaddr` protocol, there MUST be an extra field `lnaddr` which contains [the lightning address](https://github.com/andrerfneves/lightning-address/blob/master/README.md)